ispc/ispc/docs/ispc.rst

 There are a few functions for copying blocks of memory and initializing values in memory.
-Along the lines of the equivalently-named routines in the C Standard libary, ``memcpy`` copies a given number of bytes starting from a source location in memory to a destination locaiton, where the two regions of memory are guaranteed by the caller to be non-overlapping.
+Along the lines of the equivalently-named routines in the C Standard library, ``memcpy`` copies a given number of bytes starting from a source location in memory to a destination location, where the two regions of memory are guaranteed by the caller to be non-overlapping.
 Alternatively, ``memmove`` can be used to copy data if the buffers may overlap.